bengtmartensson/IrpTransmogrifier/README.md

 This is a new program, written from scratch, that is intended to replace IrpMaster, DecodeIR, and (most of) ExchangeIR, and much more like potentially replacing "all" hand written decoders/renderers.
 It consists of an API library that is also callable from the command line as a command line program.
+A GUI is possible, but should not cripple the command line interface.

 ## Background
 The Irp parser [IrpMaster](http://www.harctoolbox.org/IrpMaster,html)